aimenux/OracleCli/README.md

 # OracleCli
 ```
-A net global tool helping to retrieve some infos (packages, functions, procedures, tables, etc.) from oracle
+A net global tool helping to retrieve some infos (packages, functions, procedures, etc.) from oracle
 ```

 > In this repo, i m building a global tool that allows to retrieve schema(s), package(s), function(s), procedure(s) and argument(s) infos from oracle.